dariseejr/dariseejr.github.io/_posts/2016-07-24-final-project-and-reflections.md

 fiasco over Kanye's controversial song "Famous".
 We had a good time working on the topic, and as light-hearted as it was, I'm really proud of the work we have done.

-You can look at the presentation on my [GitHub page](https://github.com/dariseejr/task-6-be-presentable/tree/master).
+You can look at the presentation [here](https://dariseejr.github.io/task-6-be-presentable/).

 Also I want to take the time to reflect a little bit on this class.
 First off, I want to say that this was a truely valuable class to me because I learned so much from it in such a short time.
 And the material was things I was interested in as well.
 I get so excited when I